centaurlabs/centaur-recipes/mask_extraction/README.md

 be fixed or removed.
 You may use the recipe (@TODO) for this step.

 ### Installation
-No special installtion steps required.
+No special installation steps required.
 Follow the virtual environment setup on the main repository page and then follow the steps in the notebook.